robbert-vdh/yabridge/README.md

      `processReplacing()` and only supports The deprecated commutative `process()` function, then the Wine VST host will emulate the behavior of `processReplacing()` instead.
-   - The Windows VST plugin's `AEffect` object.
-A copy of this is sent over a socket from the Wine VST host to the plugin after the Windows VST plugin has finished initializing.
-Whenever this struct gets updated by the Windows VST plugin, the Windows VST plugin will call the `audioMasterIOChanged()` host callback and we'll repeat the process.

    The operations described above involving the host -> plugin `dispatcher()`and plugin -> host `audioMaster()` functions are all handled by first serializing